Arthur Wright, III

 Director of Bands

-Arthur Wright, III is a graduate of Charleston Southern University with a Bachelor of Arts degree in Music Education and a graduate of The University of Georgia with a Master in Music Education degree.
-Mr. Wright is currently completing requirements for the Doctor of Education in Music Education at The University of Georgia.
-While at CSU, Mr. Wright participated in several ensembles, including the CSU Marching Bucs where he was the Drum Major for 2 years, Wind Ensemble, Percussion Ensemble, and the Pep Band.
+Arthur Wright, III is a graduate of Charleston Southern University with a Bachelor of Arts degree in Music Education and a graduate of The University of Georgia with a Master in Music Education degree and a Doctor of Education in Music Education also from The University of Georgia.
+While at CSU, Dr. Wright participated in several ensembles, including the CSU Marching Bucs where he was the Drum Major for 2 years, Wind Ensemble, Percussion Ensemble, and the Pep Band.
 He served under the direction of Mr. John Watkins, Dr. Patrick Carney, and the late Mr. Sid Haton.
 He also studied percussion with Mr. Sean McGrew, Ms. Katy Vogt, and Dr. Andy Harnsberger.
-Mr. Wright served as a student teacher at Wando High School and Cario Middle School under the supervision of Scott Rush and Jeff Scott.
-Upon graduation from CSU, Mr. Wright was appointed Director of Bands at the Academy of Richmond County High School in Augusta, GA where he was voted Teacher of the Year in 2006.
-During his six year tenure at ARC, Mr. Wright walked into a program of 40 students and grew to over 120 within 4 years.
+Dr. Wright served as a student teacher at Wando High School and Cario Middle School under the supervision of Scott Rush and Jeff Scott.
+Upon graduation from CSU, Dr. Wright was appointed Director of Bands at the Academy of Richmond County High School in Augusta, GA where he was voted Teacher of the Year in 2006.
+During his six year tenure at ARC, Dr. Wright walked into a program of 40 students and grew to over 120 within 4 years.
 The marching, concert, and jazz programs consistently received superior and excellent ratings at district and regional festivals.

 Bio coming soon!